open-feature/ofep/OFEP-flag-metadata-to-applications.md

 At the time of writing this document, OpenFeature API supports metadata for providers and client.
 With a similar approach, it is desirable to expose flag metadata to the application layer.

-This metadata then can be used by application authors for various purposes such as validations, tooling and testing.
+This metadata can then be used by application authors for various purposes such as validation, tooling and testing.
 For example, cross-validations of flags used by an application using unit tests without the need for evaluation API or a connection to the flag management system.